Our blockbuster FTC disclosure awaits here. The following article was last updated on Dec 5, 2025 ...

 Weathering A Grand Tour of Texas

 My friend Scott and I had plans for a weekend ride.
 I'd signed up for the Motorcycle Grand Tour of Texas.
-For the uninformed, it's an annual event where fifty interesting places around Texas are identified as stops.
+For the uninformed, it's an annual event where organizers identify fifty interesting places around Texas as stops.

 From one side to the other, remember that Texas is a large state.
 Huge!
-To be exact, it's 877.455 miles on I-10 from Orange, on the east side, to El Paso, on the west side.
+To be exact, it's 877.455 miles on I-10 from Orange on the east side to El Paso on the west side.
 There are many riders who take it as a challenge, battling to see who'll reach all fifty sites first.
-Each rider is assigned a number and you take a picture of your motorcycle and your number flag as proof of you having been there.
+Organizers assign each rider a number and you take a picture of your motorcycle and your number flag as proof of having been there.

 I use the tour as an excuse to get out and ride.

-The first year I didn't make any sites.
+The first year I didn't make any stops.
 Last year I hit three total.
 This year, a little more ambitious, I've already tagged three at season's start.

 "Not So" Grand Tour of Texas Weather

 The weather forecast wasn't great.
-Rain was predicted.
+Forecasters predicted rain.
 Call me a sissy, but I don't like to ride in the rain because it gets my motorcycle dirty.
 I spent several decades with a motorcycle as my only transportation.
 Rain, shine, wind, and cold, I rode.

-Now being retired and able to afford a second 4-wheeled vehicle, I take the dry way out when there's a serious chance of rain.
+Now that I'm retired and can afford a second four-wheeled vehicle, I choose the dry way out when there's a serious chance of rain.

-Sunday morning, despite a seventy percent chance of rain, the day was looking beautiful.
+Sunday morning, despite a 70 percent chance of rain, the day was looking beautiful.
 Sunny at my house, and a pleasant Houston spring temperature of 70-ish, it was turning into a great day to ride the Grand Tour of Texas.
-My friend Scott had the same thoughts and shot me a text, saying let's go!
+My friend Scott had the same thoughts and shot me a text, saying, "Let's go!"

-I checked the radar and there was only one little blob of showers traversing east to west along the Galveston area shoreline.
+I checked the radar and there was only one little blob of showers traversing east to west along the Galveston-area shoreline.
 Shouldn't be a problem.
-We agreed to meet in Freeport, a small coastal town southwest of Houston where another one of the Tour stops was located.
+We agreed to meet in Freeport, a small coastal town southwest of Houston, where another one of the Tour stops sat.

 Timeline: It's an hour ride from my house to Freeport and it was sunny when I pulled away from our house.
 It was cloudy before I reached Alvin, 15 minutes away, and pouring down rain 10 miles on the other side of Alvin.
 And cold (to me), at 66 degrees.

 Worse, the highway from Alvin to Angleton was under construction, and work vehicles had dragged dirt up on the road, now a sloppy, slippery mess.
 I finally arrived at Freeport and found more construction.
-Turning onto the street where my first stop was located, there was mud.
+Turning onto the street where my first stop sat, I encountered mud.
 I hoped it was solid.
 My front tire sliding sideways told me it was mud.

 Meanwhile, Scott hadn't even worn rain pants, and he knows better!